 How do you optimise a website for search engines?

 SEO can seem like digital wizardry or a dark art at times, but there are many SEO practices you can do yourself to your own website without having to spend money outsourcing it.
 What will help you the most is learning about how to implement it effectively and understanding its benefits.
-Our online marketing programme – Navigator – will be starting soon and helps business owners who want to learn how to do their own marketing in-house, including SEO, so keep an eye out for start dates as well as any early bird rewards.
+Our online marketing programme – Navigator – helps business owners who want to learn how to do their own marketing in-house, including SEO, so keep an eye out for start dates for when this will be running again as well as any early bird rewards.

 There are three main types of SEO that you can utilise to improve your website’s ranking through search engines: on-page SEO, off-page SEO and technical SEO.